At Standing Rock arose a city of protectors,

 we won’t turn away, we won’t turn back.

-Tribes from every corner gathered, too much chagrin,
+Tribes from every corner gathered all were kin,

 they tried to make us,